typhonjs-node-npm-scripts/typhonjs-npm-scripts-publish/README.md

 `prepublish` script when modules are installed or `npm pack` is executed.
 In these cases it is not desirable to run actual pre-publish actions.
 NPM module [in-publish](https://www.npmjs.com/package/in-publish) provides pre-publish detection and is used by this module to detect the actual pre-publish script action when `npm publish` is executed.

-This NPM module runs all scripts defined in the `publish.prepublish.scripts` entry located in `npm-scripts.json` in the root path of a project.
+This NPM module runs all scripts defined in the `publish.prepublish.scripts` entry located in `.npmscriptrc` in the root path of a project.

 For a comprehensive ES6 build / testing NPM module please see [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test) as it combines this module for pre-publish detection along with [typhonjs-npm-scripts-build-babel](https://www.npmjs.com/package/typhonjs-npm-scripts-build-babel) and [typhonjs-npm-scripts-test-mocha](https://www.npmjs.com/package/typhonjs-npm-scripts-test-mocha).
 For a full listing of all TyphonJS NPM script modules available please see [typhonjs-node-npm](https://github.com/typhonjs-node-npm) organization on GitHub.